 Cup choice and peeking for each occlusion condition

 Overall, monkeys chose the correct cup significantly more often than chance in both the visible and occluded conditions (one-sample t-tests: visible: t(15)=28.77,p<0.001; occluded: t(15)=4.57,p<0.001).
-However, there was a significant difference in the proportion of trials correct between conditions (paired t-test: t(15)=-10.61,p<0.001), as well as the proportion of trials where peeking occurred (paired t-test: t(15)=9.61,p<0.001).
-All these results are clearly demonstrated in Figure 4.
+The monkeys chose the correct option significantly more often in the visible condition compared to the opaque condition (paired t-test: t(15)=-10.61,p<0.001), but they peeked more often in the opaque condition than in the visible condition (paired t-test: t(15)=9.61,p<0.001; see Figure 4).

 We fitted a GLMM with the presence of any peeks as the dependent variable (DV), and the test predictor variables occlusion condition and trial number.
 The model was significant compared to a null model lacking these test predictors (LRT: χ2=23.46, df=2, p<0.001; see table GLMM4 for the model output).
-Occlusion condition was a significant predictor for the presence of peeking (LRT: χ2=23.077, df=1, p<0.001) with peeking being much more frequent in the occluded condition.
+Monkeys peeked significantly more often in the opaque condition compared to the visible condtion (LRT: χ2=23.077, df=1, p<0.001).

 Effect of baiting configurations on peeking during occluded trials

-To analyse the effect of baiting configuration on the presence of any peeking behaviour during the test trials (occluded trials) we subset the data into occlusion conditions and using only data from the occluded trials fitted a GLMM with the presence of any peeks as the dependent variable (DV), and the test predictor variables baiting configuration and trial number.
+To examine the effect of baiting configuration on the presence of any peeking behaviour during the test trials (occluded trials) we analysed only data from the occluded trials fitted a GLMM with the presence of any peeks as the dependent variable (DV), and the test predictor variables baiting configuration and trial number.
 The model was not significant when compared to a null model lacking these test predictors (LRT: χ2=5.18, df=3, p=0.16; see table GLMM5a for the model output).

 During test the monkeys had two different peeking locations available to them – above and below the barrier.
 To analyse the effect of baiting configuration on the presence of peeking above the barrier during the test trials (occluded trials) we used only data from the occluded trials and fitted a GLMM with the presence of above peeks as the dependent variable (DV), and the test predictor variables baiting configuration and trial number.
 The model was not significant when compared to a null model lacking these test predictors (LRT: χ2=1.74, df=3, p=0.63; see table GLMM5b for the model output).